LemurDaniel/BICEP__Starter_Pipelines/README.md

     ```PowerShell
     PS> Install-Module -Name BicepStarterPipelines -Scope CurrentUser
     ```
-2. Use the `bicep-init` from terminal:
+2. Use the `bicep-starter` from terminal:
     ```PowerShell
-    PS> bicep-init
+    PS> bicep-starter
     ```

 ---